dexaai/pinecone-client/readme.md

 ## API

 The client supports all of the vector operations from the Pinecone API using the same method names and parameters.
+It also supports creating and deleting indexes.

 For detailed documentation with links to the Pinecone docs, see [the source code](/src/pinecone-client.ts).